11 Unexplained Pictures That Could Be Real Ghosts

-Amazing pictures of real ghosts offer convincing evidence that ghosts are real!
-Not all ghost pictures can make this claim since it's sometimes impossible to know if photo anomalies are spirits.
-Taken at haunted locations, some during paranormal investigations, the unexplained anomalies in these ghost pictures are pretty convincing.
+Amazing pictures that might be real ghosts offer convincing evidence of ghosts and hauntings.
+Not all ghost pictures can make this claim since it's sometimes impossible to know if photo anomalies are spirits, while some are outright fakes.
+Taken at haunted locations, some during paranormal investigations and ghost tours, the unexplained anomalies in these 11 ghost photos are pretty convincing.
 Some of these photos are famous while others were obtained from paranormal investigators and experiencers who haven't widely shared their images.

 Rob St. Helen, a paranormal investigator in the Portland, Oregon area captured this image of a ghost cat on his video camera system.
 Rob was in room 215 at the McMenamin's Edgefield Hotel in Troutdale, OR.
 That's him lying on the bed in the channel 2 image.
 If you look closely, you'll notice the outline of a cat on Rob's chest, nudging its nose up against Rob's.
 Ghost cats are a commonly reported phenomena at the Edgefield.